 Luci’s art trail from Hong Kong to Darwin

-Charles Darwin University Arts student Luci Lee was always destined to follow a creative path in life.
+Luci Lee was always destined to follow a creative path in life.
 Some of her earliest memories include painting, drawing and creating, and she approaches her work as a graphic designer and arts student with that same spirit of creative discovery today.
-Following her own art trail has brought Luci all the way from the bustle of Hong Kong to CDU’s laid-back Casuarina campus in Darwin.
-We recently caught up with Luci to find out about some local art projects she’s been involved in alongside her studies at CDU.
+Following her own art trail has brought Luci all the way from the bustle of Hong Kong to study a creative arts course at CDU’s laid-back Casuarina campus in Darwin.

 As a life-long creative, Luci has always had a passion for arts, finding her professional creative outlet as a graphic designer when she lived in Hong Kong.
 She said she chose to study a creative arts degree because she wanted to extend her knowledge and top up her qualifications to complement her professional experience as a graphic designer.